ta4j/ta4j-wiki/Indicator-Family-Analysis.md

 - Lower thresholds create broader behavior groups.
 - Higher thresholds keep only tight substitutes together.
 - Large changes in family count mean the candidate set is threshold-sensitive and should be reviewed before using family membership as a hard rule.
+- The constructor's correlation window controls the lookback used to calculate pair similarity; keep it aligned with the timeframe and horizon you are studying.

 ## Runnable Example